unused/ruby-ftw/slides.md

 choosing a tool for a certain job.
 So lets say programming languages are kind of tools.

-They have in common that they are created to solve some problem in a different, mostly more simple or elegant way than other tools do.
+With tools, they have in common that they are created to solve some problem in a different, mostly more simple or elegant way than other tools do.
 -->

 # Tools FTW\footnote{https://unsplash.com/photos/NL\_DF0Klepc}